mauritssilvis/darts/md/tables/london/London_any_in_double_out.md

 The most exciting games will be those with a comparatively small number of checkouts for the target score.
 Checkout tables for these scores are given below.
+A checkout table for 501 points was included as it is a typical score in darts games.
 Additional tables can be generated using the `darts` toolbox of the [darts](https://github.com/mauritssilvis/darts) project.

 |         Score | Darts |   Checkouts |